Take your regular papad to the next level. A quick and simple way to make masala papad with mangoes and cucumber. The papad can be fried or roasted

 - In a mixing bowl, bring all the other ingredients together, except the lemon

-- Fill the papad bowls with this mixture and squeeze lemon juice on top.
+- Fill the top of the fried papad with this mixture and squeeze lemon juice on top.